 All graduate assistants and any dependents who accompany them must have health insurance.
 A student may choose to purchase insurance separately and provide evidence that their policy meets the standards of Penn State.
 Otherwise, a student will be enrolled in a group policy for students.
-More information can be obtained by contacting the Graduate Student Association or the Graduate Student Insurance Office.
+More information can be obtained by contacting the Graduate Student Insurance Office.